A Coordinate Descent Primal-Dual Algorithm with Large Step Size and Possibly Non Separable Functions: Numerical Experiments

 Note that Chambolle-Pock needs to compute the singular values decomposition of $A$ (which explains the flat shape of the performance curve when the algorithm starts).
 FISTA and V\~{u}-Condat need to estimate its largest singular value.
 If only a low accuracy is required, Algorithm~\ref{algo:main} may have reached this low accuracy even before these preprocessing steps are completed.

 L-BFGS has similar behaviour as Algorithm~\ref{algo:main} except for $\alpha=0.1$, $r=0.9$ where it suffers from the non-smoothness of the objective while Algorithm~\ref{algo:main} deals with it directly by the proximal operators.
-FISTA is the fastest algorithm for strongly regularized problems.
+FISTA is the fastest algorithm for problems with a heavy TV regularization.